St. Matthew's United Church (Halifax, Nova Scotia)

+On July 1, 2026 the congregation of St. Matthew's United Church formally amalgamated with St. Andrew's United Church and Fort Massey United Church to form 'Halifax United Church'.
+The fate of all three buildings is to-be-determined following extensive evaluation of all three sites.
+Visit www.halifaxunited.ca to learn more.

 St. Matthew's United Church is a United Church of Canada church in downtown Halifax, Nova Scotia.
 The church was founded at the same time as the original colony in 1749 as a home for the various groups of dissenting Protestants who were from New England and who did not follow the Church of England.
 It originally met Sunday afternoons in St. Paul's Church, the Church of England building completed in 1750.
 The church got its own home in 1754 when a church was constructed at Hollis and Prince streets.
 This building was destroyed by fire in 1857, and a new church was built at the current location at 1479 Barrington Street, land parcelled off of the Black-Binney House estate by Bishop Hibbert Binney.
 The church used the Old Burying Ground (Halifax, Nova Scotia).